 TNTMY LODE RUNNER LEVELS

 I AM TNT!!!
-I am one of the craftier Lode Runner level designers that you will ever find.
+I am one of the craftier Lode Runner level designers that you will find.
 My levels are artful, tricky, impossible-seeming, and sometimes stunning in their beauty and brilliance.
 WILL YOU PLAY MY MANY AMAZING LEVELS.
 You should do so!
 THEY ARE DEPENDING ON YOUR POINT OF VIEW AND PREFERENCE PERHAPS THE GREATEST LODE RUNNER LEVELS OF ALL TIME

 The first level set I made with The Legend Returns--The Gamut!
 (Formerly known as The Canon.)
 Gamut.pzl